0x416c6578/0x416c6578.github.io/notes/go-class.md

 - Go also allows any *object* to implement the methods of an interface, not just a *subclass*

 ### Methods and Interfaces
+*"An interface, which is something that can do something.
+Including the empty interface, which is something that can do nothing, which is everything, because everything can do nothing, or at least nothing."* - Brad Fitzpatrick

 - Interfaces specify abstract behaviour - one or more methods that a concrete implementation must satisfy
 - Interface satisfaction in Go is implicit - if a type implements the methods of an interface it automatically satisfies that interface, no _implements_ like keyword required
 - A method is a special type of function that has a receiver parameter before the function name